ryanorsinger/ten-functions/README.md

 - Go here https://glitch.com/edit/#!/remix/ten-functions if you only want to focus on the problems and side-step the git process.

 ## Getting Started
+0. Setup your own copy of the code using the instructions above
-2. Read the exercise prompts listed below
+1. Read the exercise prompts listed below
-3. Define your functions that solve the prompts inside of `solutions.js`.
+2. Define your functions that solve the prompts inside of `solutions.js`.
-4. Use feedback to improve responses
+3. Use feedback to improve responses
-5. Submit issues and patches to the <a href="https://github.com/ryanorsinger/ten-functions/issues">Ten Functions project</a>
+4. Submit issues and patches to the <a href="https://github.com/ryanorsinger/ten-functions/issues">Ten Functions project</a>

 ## The "Ten Functions" Exercises 👟